 Advance tax needs to be paid by all individuals, irrespective of whether they are consultants, businessmen or salaried.
 However, the liability to pay advance tax arises only if the tax payable (after taking the benefit of TDS and other prescribed credits) is Rs 10,000 or more.

-Failure to pay or any delay in payment of advance tax as above attracts mandatory interest of 1% per month.
+Failure to pay or any delay in payment of advance tax as above attracts mandatory interest of 1% per month or part thereof.

 In case of a salaried individual having no other sources of income, there is normally no need to worry on advance tax because his employer is obliged to deduct tax (payable on salary income after considering the deductions on account of investments) at source on his full salary.